Skip to Main Content

 Best Practices for Acknowledging Generative AI Use

-When using a Generative AI tool in coursework, follow any guidelines given by your instructor.
+When using a Generative AI tool in coursework, check your syllabus and be sure to follow guidelines provided by your instructor.
 If there are none, then

 1. Cite the tool when you paraphrase or provide direct quotes from it